 There are also a number of interesting museums, including the Museum of Russian Art and the new Pinchuk Gallery, which displays modern art.

-Think of Kiev as a city of morbid grey tower blocks?
+Think of Kyiv as a city of morbid grey tower blocks?
 Think again.
-As well as its fair share of Soviet architecture, Kiev boasts quiet cobbled streets and a burgeoning café culture.
+As well as its fair share of Soviet architecture, Kyiv boasts quiet cobbled streets and a burgeoning café culture.

 In winter, cafés provide a great place to warm up; in summer they sprawl out onto the streets to enjoy the fine weather.
 Summers here are hot, with temperatures around 30 degrees centigrade.

 There are plenty of parks around the city to take a walk in – the largest is on the hill overlooking the Dnipro.
-One of the best things about Kiev is the fact that its centre really is navigable on foot.
-Kiev is also one of the safest and cleanest cities in Eastern Europe.
+One of the best things about Kyiv is the fact that its centre really is navigable on foot.
+Kyiv is also one of the safest and cleanest cities in Eastern Europe.

 7. People are friendly